grimmfieber/socket-guess-game-Java/README.md

-Basic game that guessing number sent by client.
+#Basic game that guessing number sent by client.

-Just a basic implementation of socket lib.
+##Just a basic implementation of socket lib.
+Developed for a school assignment.

 >>How does it works?